-With over 80 million daily users, Microsoft Teams gained much popularity during the pandemic.
-It is the right time to develop Microsoft Teams skills.
-Either if you are still trying to grasp the basics or already a seasoned user, this comprehensive list of tips and tricks will help you make the most of Microsoft Teams – now.
+With over 100 million daily users, Microsoft Teams gained much popularity during the pandemic as the standard online collaboration tool for business.
+So, either if you are still trying to grasp the basics or already a seasoned user, this comprehensive list of tips and tricks will help you make the most of Microsoft Teams – now.

 So without further ado, let’s get started with this master list of 40 tips and tricks that every Microsoft Teams user should be aware of.